MathiasSchindler/sysbox/README.md

 This project is released into the public domain.
 You can copy, modify, and distribute it without permission or attribution.

-Allmost all of this code was generated with assistance from large language models (LLMs).
+Almost all of this code was generated with assistance from large language models (LLMs).

 See [LICENSE](LICENSE) for the full CC0 text.